aubreymoore/POW/docs/WorkPlan.md

 # Issue: Biosecurity and pest identification services within Guam and Micronesia need improvement.

+Tropical islands such as those in Micronesia are extremely susceptible to economic and ecological damage from invasive species.
+In addition to rapid deterioration of Guam's forests, more than 95% of crop pests listed for Micronesia are invasive species.
+Despite the efforts of local and federal biosecurity services, several new invasive species arrive and establish every year.

 ## Goals and Objectives

+* Increase capacity for early detection and rapid response.
+* Develop and maintain a biodiversity inventory listing all terrestrial organisms on Guam classified as endemic, native, introduced and invasive.
+* Develop methods to overcome the taxonomic impediment which impedes early detection and eradication or control of invasive species.
+* Provide plant pest diagnostic services providing identification and control recommendations for a wide variety of clientele.

 ## Target audiences and how they will benefit

+Target audiences, stakeholders and collaborators include the people of Guam, GovGuam agencies and Federal agencies.
+UOG entities working on this issue include WPTRC, CES, and CIS.

 ## Activities and expected outcomes

+* Continuation of annual training workshops for PPQ officers from throughout Micronesia sponsored by UOG, USDA-APHIS and SPC will continue to raise the regional capacity for early detection and rapid response to invasive species.

+* Continued development of the UOG insect collection and online resources will result in a valuable resource for identification insect species within Micronesia

+* Workshops, fact sheets and publications on invasive species problems in Micronesia will keep stakeholders informed of improved control recommendations

 \newpage